Deepening the Understanding of Double Robustness Geometrically: Background and Problem Setup

-We then proceed to the semiparametric odds ratio model to show how double robustness can be absent under one parameterization but present under a different parameterization. \begin{example}[Odds ratio model, canonical parameterization] Suppose we observe $X = (Y, A, L)$, a binary $Y$, binary $A$, and some covariates $L$.
+We then proceed to the semiparametric odds ratio model to show how DR can be absent under one parameterization but present under a different parameterization. \begin{example}[Odds ratio model, canonical parameterization] Suppose we observe $X = (Y, A, L)$, a binary $Y$, binary $A$, and some covariates $L$.
 Consider the semiparametric conditional odds ratio model:

 for some baseline point $y_0$, $a_0$, where $\psi$ is a known function.
 We are interested in inferring $\theta$.
 Suppose the parameterization is given by the canonical density decomposition

 and